tthorntone/AdNauseam-Wiki/Advanced-user-features.md

 ### Dynamic filtering

 Dynamic filtering ([quick guide](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering:-quick-guide)) will become available to advanced users.

 Novice users could easily mess up uBlock's filtering through dynamic filtering, thus it is not available by default.

+On the other hand, if you are familiar with [RequestPolicy](https://www.requestpolicy.com/), then you should have no problem dealing with dynamic filtering.

 **Important note:** Dynamic filtering engine is completely turned off when you un-check the setting _"I am an advanced user"_.
 Your dynamic filtering rules are kept intact though, in case you re-enable _advanced user_ mode again.